darinz/DL/11_Optimization/05_knowledge_distillation.md

         return total_loss.item(), hard_loss.item(), soft_loss.item()
 ```
+> **Code Walkthrough:**
+> - Freezes the teacher model so it doesn't change during training.
+> - Computes both hard loss (with ground truth) and soft loss (with teacher predictions).
+> - Combines them with a weight parameter $`\alpha`$.
+> - The student learns from both the correct answers and the teacher's reasoning.

 *This trainer combines hard and soft losses to guide the student model using both ground-truth labels and teacher predictions.*

 ### 2. Advanced Knowledge Distillation with Feature Matching